-The class will take place every Friday from 8:30am till 12:30am.
-Due to the COVID-19 crisis, the class will be given on-line.
-Please check the website regularly to get all the information concerning the class (infos for connecting to the class, assignments, etc).
+The class will take place every Friday from 8:30am to 12:30am.
+Please check the website regularly to get all the information concerning the class (info for connecting to the class, assignments, etc).

 Module 1: Power sharing in DC microgrids